-The remuneration to the Board of Directors is governed by the Articles of Association of the Bank, which states the following:
+The remuneration to the BOD is governed by the AOA of the Bank, which states the following:

-- The General Assembly shall determine the remunerations of the members of the Board of Directors, provided that such remunerations shall not exceed ten percent (10%) of the net profit in each financial year after deducting statutory reserves and after distributing a profit of not less than five percent (5%) of the Company's paid capital to the shareholders.
-However, this provision shall not oblige the Company to pay five percent (5%) of any other amount.
-Such remunerations shall be distributed to the members of the Board in proportion to their actual attendance of the meetings of the Board of Directors and the committees connected to it as per the minutes of meetings approved by the Company. - The General Assembly may decide to pay an annual remuneration to the members of the Board of Directors during the years in which the Company does not post any profit or during the years in which it does not pay out dividends to the shareholders, subject to the approval of the Minister of Commerce.
-The Board of Directors' report to the General Assembly shall contain a full account of everything paid to the members of the Board of Directors during the financial year in the form of salaries., dividends, allowance for attendance, allowance for representation and expenses, etc. Such report shall also contain what the members of the Board have received in their capacities as staff members or administrators or what they have received in consideration for technical, administrative or administrative work or any other work.
+• The General Assembly shall determine the remunerations of the members of the BOD, provided that such remunerations shall not exceed ten percent (10%) of the net profit in each financial year after deducting statutory reserves and after distributing a profit of not less than five percent (5%) of the Bank's paid capital to the shareholders.
+However, this provision shall not oblige the Bank to pay five percent (5%) of any other amount.
+Such remunerations shall be distributed to the members of the Board in proportion to their actual attendance of the meetings of the BOD and the committees connected to it as per the minutes of meetings approved by the Bank.

+• The General Assembly may decide to pay an annual remuneration to the members of the BOD during the years in which the Bank does not post any profit or during the years in which it does not pay out dividends to the shareholders, subject to the approval of the Minister of Commerce.

-The Bank provides fixed annual fees to the Shariah Board and does not provide any performance linked incentives.
+The Bank provides fixed annual fees to the Shari'a Board and does not provide any performance linked incentives.

 The remuneration to the employees of the Bank is on the basis of the employment contracts of the individuals.
 There is a system of annual appraisal based on which the terms of the contract are reviewed every year.
 Any bonus/ex-gratia payment is purely at the discretion of the Bank.
-The Articles of Association provides the guidelines for the employee incentive programme that has currently not been implemented.
+The AOA provides the guidelines for the employee incentive programme that has currently not been implemented.